Comparing Altium Designer and Zuken: A Complete Guide

 - PCB layout: Zuken and Altium Designer contain industry-standard PCB layout features for arranging components and routing traces.

-- Simulation and analysis tools: Both platforms contain a variety of simulation and analysis features for analog, digital, and mixed signal systems.
+- Simulation and analysis tools: Both platforms contain a variety of simulation and analysis features for analog, digital, and mixed-signal systems.

 - Production planning and BOM management: Just like every PCB needs one or more schematics, PCBs need bills of materials in order to plan for manufacturing.
-Both platforms contain standard bill of materials and deliverable generation tools for manufacturing preparation.
+Both platforms contain a standard bill of materials and deliverable generation tools for manufacturing preparation.

 Components and bill of materials management in Altium Designer

 Altium Designer and Zuken both contain the standard PCB design features any designer needs to create a schematic and layout.
 However, Altium Designer has many more advanced design tools for more complex board designs.
 These advanced features are integrated into Altium Designer, providing data management, multi-board design, collaboration, and full mechanical integration in your design software.